Jaywomack/connect_four/README.md

 ---

+> Alternate between players or have a cpu opponent

 > Persistent win loss between users

 > login and authentication

 > Smart AI that doesn't just choose a random available square.
-Maybe by priortizing finishing a win condition array if move is available.
+Maybe by prioritizing finishing a win condition array if move is available.

 > Players can choose colors and the background will change to create contrast if the color does not have enough contrast from the chosen color.